Fundamentals of Trauma-informed Care and Recovery Virtual Training

 Do I have to attend each session both days?

 Yes, both days are mandatory to complete the this training.
-You must be present each day of the training on Zoom.
+You must be present online each day of the training.
 Not attending any part of the live section will impact others and will not allow you to get all of the knowledge that is required to be considered trained.
 If you miss any portion of the training, you will not receive a certificate of completion, CE’s or be eligible for the Story Informed Trauma Therapy training.

 Who is this for?